 Fibromyalgia can make you suffer for a long time from the agonising pain it causes.
 The majority of the affected individuals rely solely on painkiller medications to relieve their fibromyalgia symptoms, particularly pain.
 However, long-term use of painkillers exposes you to many side effects.
 Many of those pain relievers in your medicine cabinet can cause stomach ulcers, anemia secondary to persistent ulcer bleeding, liver damage, kidney problems, miscarriage, and more severe conditions such as internal bleeding within your stomach or intestine, and stomach perforation (hole) when used extensively.
 Let me tell you this, there’s “no magic pill” to treat fibromyalgia because its exact cause is not yet clear to the medical community, but there are many ways to manage your pain and at the same time, save you from the debilitating side effects of chronic use of painkiller drugs.
 In this article, I will share with you a different approach to managing your pain related to fibromyalgia.
 First, let’s have an overview of what fibromyalgia is and the indications that will tell you, “you are suffering from fibromyalgia.”

 What Signs And Symptoms Indicate That You Have Fibromyalgia?

-Ninety percent (90%) of the individuals diagnosed with fibromyalgia are women, and the remaining ten percent (10%) are men.
+Ninety per cent (90%) of the individuals diagnosed with fibromyalgia are women, and the remaining ten per cent (10%) are men.
 This means out of 10 patients with fibromyalgia, 9 are females and there’s only 1 male diagnosed.
 It is not yet clear why this disabling musculoskeletal disorder is more prevalent in women, but factors like stress, traumatic events, repetitive injuries, illness and certain diseases (i.e. Irritable Bowel Syndrome) are associated with fibromyalgia.

 When you have fibromyalgia, you experience unexplained chronic (long-term) pain and tenderness throughout your body that lasts for at least 3 months.
 The pain can be mild to severe and it affects your muscles, bones and joints.